vegaprotocol/specs/specs/0006-positions-core.md

 1. If either position record has Position.size == 0, delete it, otherwise save the updated record.

-## Updating net active buy and sell order volumes
+## Updating net active buy and sell order sizes

-Net active buy volume (and net active sell) volume refer to the aggregated size of buy (and sell) orders that a trader has active on the order book at a point in time.
+Net active buy size (and net active sell) size refer to the aggregated size of buy (and sell) orders that a trader has active on the order book at a point in time.

 These numbers are affected by any transaction that alters the net sum of a trader's open orders on the order book, including: